 9. A classic text on the “apparatus” nature of the camera that still resounds fresh and provocative is V.Flusser’s “Towards a Philosophy of Photography” (1983).
 A delightful and fruitful reading on the ideological nature of realistic constructs in the even more classic book “Perspective as a Symbolic Form” by E.Panofsky (1927).

 10. A personal rephrasing of an "Art Since 1900" (2004) quote: “At least for the time being, the traits long associated with photography - monocular perspective, realistic detail and, above all, documentary referentiality - remain natural enough to us so that any digital alteration of these terms still appears disruptive” Aren’t each of the three traits exciting targets for destruction?

 11. See B. Groys “Art Power” (2008) and G.Baker’s “Photography and Abstraction” (2009) already mentioned above.

 12. Since Wittgenstein, the idea of words not being farther or closer to reality but getting their meaning through use has been extensively developed throughout the last century.
 As Richard Rorty puts it: “Wittgenstein helped us overcome the temptation to ask the question: Which pieces of our language lock onto reality and which do not?
 On this pragmatic view of his achievement, he did not show metaphysics to be nonsense, he showed it was a waste of time.”

-13. Still the most comprehensive analysis of the digital revolution (at least that I know) is L.Manovich’s “The Language of New Media” (2001): “In new media, the user of a narrative is traversing a database, following links between its records.
+13. Still the most brilliant and comprehensive analysis of the digital revolution (at least that I know) is L.Manovich’s “The Language of New Media” (2001): “In new media, the user of a narrative is traversing a database, following links between its records.
 An interactive narrative can be understood as the sum of multiple trajectories through a database.
 A traditional linear narrative is one among many trajectories, that is, a particular choice made within a hyper narrative.”